 Our department provides a variety of medical student training programs, including experiences in each year of medical school and research opportunities.

-The objective of this clerkship is to provide KU School of Medicine students and visiting medical students with advanced experience in plastic and reconstructive surgery.
+The objective of this externship is to provide KU School of Medicine students and visiting medical students with advanced experience in plastic and reconstructive surgery.
 Students will spend three weeks with the plastic surgery service at KUMC and one week at Children’s Mercy Hospital.
 This will allow the student to experience the full breadth and diversity of cases our program has to offer.
 Students will participate in the management of plastic surgery conditions in a role similar to that of a resident.
-Students will also be expected to attend weekly conference, every Monday from 4-6:30 p.m.
-In the final week, rotating fourth year students will be expected to prepare a brief presentation on a topic of their choice, in collaboration with a faculty member, to present to the department.
+Visiting medical students will also be expected to attend the weekly conference, held every Monday from 4-6:30 p.m.
+In the final week, rotating fourth-year students will be expected to prepare a brief presentation on a topic of their choice, in collaboration with a faculty member, to present to the department.

-For more information, visit the Information for Visiting Medical Students and Plastic Surgery Sub-Internship.
+For more information, visit the Information for Visiting Medical Students and the Plastic Surgery Externship.

 This rotation is offered to fourth year KU School of Medicine medical students and emphasizes the care of burn patients ranging from outpatient treatment to ICU-level care.
 The experience includes the floor and ICU-level burn patients along with extensive operative experience.
 The OR experience includes a combination of acute burn surgery, burn reconstruction and surgery for complex wounds including flaps.
 The burn service is made up of a collaborative team of plastic and trauma/critical care surgeons, as well as a dedicated burn fellow, a PGY-1 or PGY-2 plastic surgery resident and two advanced placement providers.